 Scheduling your second dose

-Within 48 hours of your first dose, we will send you an email notification with the appointment date and time of your second COVID-19 vaccine dose.
+Within 48 hours of your first dose, we will send you an email notification with the appointment date and time of your second COVID-19 vaccine dose if a second dose is required.
 We will also send you a reminder three days before the appointment.

-You will need to get this second dose to be fully immunized.
-See below for more information on rescheduling or cancelling your appointment.
+See below for more information on rescheduling or canceling your appointment.